 Steam is an online platform that includes a social element.
 It lets players interact with one another, and it provides an easy way to get, update, and keep games sorted.

-You may also want to have online support as you can use your Steam account to access Steam forums for socialization or help.
+You may also want online support as you can use your Steam account to access Steam forums for socialization or help.
 In any case, many players wonder if Steam can ban your account for use of pirated games or those not associated with the platform.

 However, aside from detecting cheating measures that a player might use while the launcher is active, Steam does not know what files you have on your computer, and it could be a breach of your privacy if they did.